ga-bri-ela/Expenses-Chart-Component-with-Chart.js/README.md

 By taking on the bonus task proposed by Frontend Mentor and populating the chart with data from a JSON file, I also had the chance implement async JavaScript for the first time independently.
 To accomplish this task, I also used Fetch API.
 This was so challenging and got me hitting my head on the keyboard for a bit as I couldn’t get my code to work.
 I just couldn’t get the fetched information to populate my fields. 😵
 And everything started working when I found out that all I had to do was place my code customizing the chart inside of the .then() that was following the function that fetched the data.
 Oops!
 The video that helped me understand it will be linked below.

+I am really glad I took on this challenge, it built my confidence to explore new libraries and tools.
+And all the struggling to figure out why my code was not working, thought me how to look for the answers I needed in a smarter way.
+I felt that by the end of this project something had switched in my brain about how programming works and how I can breakdown tasks more efficiently.

 ## Resources and Links
 -	[Chart.js](https://www.chartjs.org/) Library
 -	[Chart JS](https://www.youtube.com/c/ChartJS-tutorials) YouTube Channel